st235/HSE.2DImageProcessing.Week7/README.md

 Frankly speaking, this approach works much better than Bag of Visual Words although far away from ideal.

+To normalise the HOG vector I am scaling all images to the same size [128x128] without preserving aspect ratio to preserve possible image features.

 A few examples are given below:

 | Correct: Atkinson                                      | Correct: Atkinson, however, has a few errors           |